Corndel/DA4-WS5-PBI-NHS/README.md

  https://www.codeconquest.com/blog/data-ink-ratio-explained-with-example/

 Ask them to come write down ideas on how some of these could be empoyed to dashboards they have already made, will make, including what was done in the last workshop.

+# Insert slide for conversation after students have read key principles

 ![alt text](images\image-11.png)